Garmin Canada to Expand Cochrane HQ, Creating 200 New Jobs

 - Ability to find new work

-However, if you are forced to leave because of unwanted changes to your job, you might be able to pursue full severance pay through a constructive dismissal claim.
+However, if you are forced to leave because of unwanted changes to your job, it’s very likely that you could treat it as a constructive dismissal.
+In this situation, the law allows you to resign and pursue full severance pay.

-If you believe that you have been constructively dismissed, speak with an experienced employment lawyer at Samfiru Tumarkin LLP.
+If you believe that you have been constructively dismissed, don’t quit your job until you speak with an experienced Ontario employment lawyer at Samfiru Tumarkin LLP.

-- Example: If you worked at a software company in Cochrane for 12 years and decide to take a new job in Edmonton that you sought out on your own, you forfeit the severance entitlements that you built up with your current employer.
+- Example: If you worked at a grocery store in Calgary for 14 years and decide to take a new job in Edmonton that you sought out on your own, you forfeit the severance entitlements you built up with your current employer.
 As a result, if you are fired without cause or let go shortly after joining the new business, you could receive very little compensation.

 SEE ALSO